This post may contain affiliate links. Please see my disclosure policy

 - Steak – I use sirloin steak for this recipe.
 Feel free to use any cut you’d like.
 This salad is also a great way to use leftovers, like flank steak.

-- Veggies – You can top this salad with any of your favorite vegetables.
-For me, that’s ripe grape tomatoes or cherry tomatoes, roasted corn kernels, thinly sliced onion, and sliced or diced avocado.
+- Veggies – You can use whatever you have on hand.
+I like cherry tomatoes, roasted corn kernels, thinly sliced onion, and avocado.

 For the Dressing